glavweb/GlavwebUploaderBundle/README.md

 Bundle has 3 events:

-- glavweb_uploader.validation. // First event, will execute before your file will be uploaded
+- glavweb_uploader.validation; // First event, will execute before your file will be uploaded
 - glavweb_uploader.pre_upload; // Will execute before your file will be uploaded
-- glavweb_uploader.post_upload; // Will execute after your file will be uploaded
+- glavweb_uploader.post_upload. // Will execute after your file will be uploaded

 ### Example